jarednthomas/RetroPie-Setup-Guide/README.md

 ## config

-The following was appeneded to `/boot/config.txt`
+The following was appeneded as new lines to `/boot/config.txt`

 [Documentation](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README) for overlays in /boot/config.txt